csanz/aicontext/CONTEXT.md

 1. Ensure all new configuration options are added to the config.json structure
 2. Update help documentation when adding new features
 3. Maintain backward compatibility with existing context files
 4. Add appropriate tests for new functionality
+5. When modifying exclusion logic, ensure both the file filtering and directory structure output are updated
+6. Test with projects containing binary files (especially Rust projects with target/ directories)